 Our speech and debate programmes and cultural exchanges help with all these things.
 They improve oracy ability and academic attainment as well as a whole range of social, emotional and interpersonal skills now seen as increasingly important by both industry and educationalists.
 These include self-confidence, self-awareness, resilience and empathy.
 Read more about oracy and why it matters.

 For most people at work and in their daily lives, the ability to speak is far more important than the ability to write.
 Life requires a much wider range of skills than our schools are spending time on today

 Head of News and Current Affairs, Channel 4

 Last year we:

-Welcomed 150 students to Debate Academy, with 45 per cent of them receiving bursaries
+Welcomed 118 students to Debate Academy, with many in receipt of full or partial bursaries

 I’ve learnt that if you want to be listened to and respected then you should learn how to make your point come across

 Through our links to The Communication Trust, The Fair Education Alliance and the Oracy Network, we are committed to increasing access to oracy skills for all young people, particularly those in areas of disadvantage.
 We also work with a variety of organisations, tailoring our services to meet their needs.
 Examples include the Child and Adolescent Mental Health Services (CAMHS) for whom we have established debate clubs for young people with mental health support needs and Ian Mikardo High School in London, where we work with students of special educational need to develop their oracy skills.
 We also work with The Week Junior, the award-winning current affairs magazine for children, to advise on its ‘Big Debate’ page, and with organisations including the City Gateway charity, the ARK Schools Network and the House of Lords Outreach Team to provide debate skills and opportunities to those who might otherwise struggle to access them.